blablacar/blablatech/_drafts/2015-06-29-how-we-started-building-a-second-engineering-hub-in-10-steps.md

 - be an outstanding communicator: working remotely is all about communicating—not to say over-communicating.
 - be technical: have the ability and will to know the platform well to help future recruits to get up to speed.

-Once found—we had a bunch of very interesting candidates—this person spent over a month with the Tech team in Paris.
+Once found—we had a bunch of very interesting candidates—this person spent over a month with the tech team in Paris.
 Piotr—the person's name—also joined a number of events in France and Poland that fostered our link and aligned us on many aspects.
-It took us less than two months to be fully on the same page, Piotr is now the best possible ambassador of our Tech culture in Warsaw/Poland.
+It took us less than two months to be fully on the same page, Piotr is now the best possible ambassador of our tech culture in Warsaw/Poland.

 ### 7. Integrate into the community

 Having the right person (see the previous step) was the perfect door opener to the Polish web community.
 The BlaBlaTech is omnipresent in France's web community, and we work hard to become the same in Poland.
 Groups and conferences had to be identified and joined, sponsorships established.
 We were present at 2 big conferences ([4developers in Warsaw](http://4developers.org.pl/en/) and [InfoShare in Gdanks](https://infoshare.pl/)) and 1 essential meetup ([PHPers in Warsaw](http://phpers.pl/)), meeting hundreds of people.
 We continue to target important and/or interesting conferences all over Poland to truly integrate with the Polish web company in the long run.

 We created—as another integral part—[a meetup group](http://www.meetup.com/BlaBlaCar-Warsaw-Tech-Group/) that today has 80+ members.
 For our first event we invited 40 of them into our Warsaw office for our presentation [The BlaBlaTech arrives in Warsaw](http://www.meetup.com/BlaBlaCar-Warsaw-Tech-Group/events/221522452/), followed by socialising and networking.
-Six Tech people from Paris joined the event to give BlaBlaTech a face in Warsaw and to answer to numerous questions about our project.
+Six tech people from Paris joined the event to give BlaBlaTech a face in Warsaw and to answer to numerous questions about our project.
 Our next meetup is planned to be a little more technical, with presentations about parts of our technology stack.

 ### 8. Hire only top talents

 Standards are high to join the BlaBlaTech, be it for candidates in Paris or Warsaw.
-In addition, we demand even more from the first hires for our Tech team in Warsaw.
+In addition, we demand even more from the first hires for our tech team in Warsaw.
 Since they will form the ground layer of a quickly growing team, we expect them to create strong ties with engineers from Paris.
 Besides strong engineering skills we are looking for communicative people who live our *share more, learn more* value.
 Having a great network and a decent presence record at conferences is a highly appreciated bonus, thus fostering the previous step—our integration into the Polish web community.

 ### 9. Give the best possible onboarding